December 16, 2012

 December 31, 2012

-Peter Lanza began combing through the psychiatric literature, trying to figure out how anyone could reach a point in their lives where they would choose to do what his son did.
+Peter Lanza began combing through the psychiatric literature, trying to figure out how anyone could reach a point in their lives where they would choose to do what his son had done.
 He probably did not know that his search was leading him down some of the very same paths that his son had followed, sealed away in his black plastic cocoon, hiding from him just a year before; in particular, Peter found himself reading the work of a Dr. Park Dietz — the psychiatrist who had tried to tell everyone that the man who shot Reagan was not insane.

 Dietz had coined a term for the shooters, in a journal article published in the Bulletin of the New York Academy of Medicine in 1986: pseudocommando.
 These were killers who “are preoccupied by firearms and commit their raids after long deliberation, [and after which] may force the police to kill them,” such as the Austin tower sniper from 1966, or the McDonald’s shooter from 1984.
 And like the man who shot Reagan, the pseudocomandos would “see headlines as one of the predictable outcomes of their behavior, which they pursue in part for this purpose.”
 Their acts did not occur in a vacuum, even to them.
 And also like the man who shot Reagan, Dietz continued, mass shooters usually were not truly insane: